Skip to main content

 Varies, distance learning and on-line format

-Classes are offered via written correspondence or in an on-line format with a 1-1 student teacher ratio and consist of textbook and extensive supplemental reading, multiple graded written assignments, and a proctored final examination.
+Classes are offered via written correspondence or in an on-line format with a 1-1 student teacher ratio.
+Instructional format includes: textbook and extensive supplemental reading, multiple graded written assignments, and a proctored final examination.
 The foundation of the course is presented from a Georgist perspective balanced with that of contemporary economic theory.